Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

-Generally, in order for fluxes to change their directions, the thermodynamic driving force and thus the metabolite levels must change.
-In flux space, the metabolic flow will move to another segment and will cross the boundary between two S-polytopes.
-At the same time, in metabolite space, the feasible metabolite polytope flips along the boundary associated with the reversed reaction (see Figure \ref{fig:fluxReversal}) and the metabolite profile jumps to the new polytope.
+\co{Hoch? leichte WD mit oben! oder in main article?} \todo{Generally, a flux reversal requires a change of the thermodynamic driving force (and, thus, of metabolite concentrations).
+At the point of reversal, the metabolic {\flow} crosses the boundary between two F-cones and moves to another segment of flux space.
+At the same time, in metabolite space the feasible metabolite polytope flips along the boundary associated with the reversed reaction (see Figure \ref{fig:fluxReversal}) and the metabolite profile jumps to a new polytope.}